What is Open Banking?

 FDX-compliant output

 Flinks Outbound returns data in FDX (Financial Data Exchange) format, an industry-standard JSON structure for financial data.
-This includes:
+This includes:- Account details (type, balance, account number)

 - Transaction history